-6. What can I do if I am unhappy with a result?
+6. What can I do if I am unhappy with the result?

-A student can EITHER ask for the school to request a review of her paper(s) upon payment of a required fee OR a candidate is not satisfied with the grade he or she has achieved in one or more subjects, or for theory of knowledge or the extended essay requirement, the candidate may apply to retake the subject(s) again in the immediate November session with the Head Principal's approval.
+A student can EITHER ask for the school to request a review of his/her paper(s) upon payment of a required fee OR if a candidate is not satisfied with the grade s/he has achieved in one or more subjects, or for theory of knowledge or the extended essay requirement, the candidate may apply to retake the subject(s) again in the immediate November session with the Head Principal's approval.